 With Glassmania.com, you'll get the perfect glass jars for preserving your fruit at home.
 We offer a wide variety of glass jars so you can choose the one that best suits your needs.
 What's more, we offer you the chance to personalise your jar online, which is great fun!
 So start making great homemade jam with glass jars from Glassmania.com!

-Recipe for a homemade strawberry and vanilla jam
+Our recipe for homemade strawberry and vanilla jam

 - ca. 50 g Vanilla paste

-Choose from a wide variety of glass jam jars on Glassmania and order directly online.
-Are you looking for a specific brand of jam jars or a capacity of 80ml, 125ml, 200ml, 250ml, 350ml, 500ml or more?
-Apart from the well-known models such as Weck, there are many other models of jam jars.
+Choose from a wide variety of jam jars on Glassmania.com and order directly online.
+Are you looking for a specific brand of jam jars?
+Are you looking for a specific capacity of 80ml, 125ml, 200ml, 250ml, 350ml, 500ml or more?
+Apart from well-known models such as Weck, there are many other models of jam jars with different closing systems.